dtzxporter/ModmeWiki/wiki/black_ops_3/basics/Adding-The-Missing-Localized-Strings.md

-# Adding the Missing Localized Strings
+# Adding The Missing Localized Strings

 Download: [Everything You Need](https://mega.nz/#!wNE3yRAI!tbLGCshXuuqV3Hyfa8BCDKTCSIpXL5vicb8WXhdpyE8)

 *Instructions*
 - Download the files and extract them into your root directory ( Root directory is your Black Ops 3 install )

-    - Add this line to your zone
+- Add this line to your zone `localize,zombie`

-`localize,zombie`

 *You are DONE*

 The strings for things that were missing before - eg when you held the rocket shield it would say ZOMBIE_ROCKET_HINT ( Can tell its a localized as will be in ALL CAPS and prob start with ZOMBIE_ ) should now be correct